New Mexico to Connecticut Moving Guide

 ---|---|---|

-- New Mexico tends to lean Democratic in its political climate
+- New Mexico tends to lean generally Democratic in its political climate

-- Connecticut, on the other hand, is often described as leaning Democratic
+- Connecticut, on the other hand, is often described as solidly Democratic

-- New Mexico's residents' religious practices can be generally categorized as a Catholic majority, with a significant presence of Native American spiritual practices
+- New Mexico's residents' religious practices can be generally categorized as having a large Catholic presence alongside mainline and evangelical Protestant communities; there are notable Native American spiritual traditions and a growing share of religiously unaffiliated residents

 How Much Do New Mexico to Connecticut Movers Cost?